Training structure

 Faculty of Science

-This course covers the main conventional membrane technologies for liquid and gas media.
-With regard to liquid media, baromembrane technologies such as microfiltration, ultrafiltration, nanofiltration and reverse osmosis will be described, as well as technologies based on electrochemical potential gradients (electrodeionization) or temperature gradients (membrane distillation).
-Gas permeation and pervaporation for gas and/or vapor separation will also be presented.
-For all technologies, the question of the choice of suitable membrane materials will be addressed, and representative examples of appropriate fields of use (in line with current environmental and energy issues) will be given.
+This EU will address the main conventional membrane technologies in liquid and gas environments.
+With regard to liquid environments, the focus will be on baromembrane technologies such as microfiltration, ultrafiltration, nanofiltration, and reverse osmosis, as well as technologies based on electrochemical potential gradients (electrodeionization) or temperature gradients (membrane distillation).
+In addition, gas permeation and pervaporation for the separation of gases and/or vapors will also be presented.
+For all technologies, the question of choosing suitable membrane materials will be addressed and representative examples of appropriate areas of use (related to current environmental and energy issues) will be given.

 English refresher course